Skip to content

 Drag and drop in columns

-With this question type, the participant drags different answers into the correct column.
-There are a minimum of two columns, each containing at least one answer.
-Add decoys that do not belong in any column to make the question more difficult.
+In this question type, the participant drags items into the correct column.
+There are at least two columns, each of which contains at least one item.
+To make the question more difficult, add misleading options that do not belong anywhere.

 Question types in assessmentQ: drag and drop on figurer